lionheart1022/Bet-Game-API-Flask/README.md

 Authorization
 -------------
 Most API endpoints require authorization.
+(In fact, the only ones not requiring it are user registration and login.)
 For authorization you should include an auth token with your request.
 That token can be included with any of the following ways: